 During the Cold War, the U.S. government recommended that schoolchildren "duck and cover" in case of a nuclear attack.
-Those days and that anxious cartoon turtle are now behind us, but the threat of nuclear war still lingers.
-In 2014, an atmospheric scientist published a paper suggesting that victims of a nuclear attack do something unexpected: instead of hunkering down at home, they should leave to find better shelter.
+Those days, and that anxious cartoon turtle, are now behind us, but the threat of nuclear war still lingers.
+In 2014, an atmospheric scientist published a paper suggesting that victims of a nuclear attack do something unexpected: Instead of hunkering down at home, they should leave to find better shelter.
 His recommendations have their critics, however.

-Hole Up Or Head Out
+Hole Up or Head Out